108. California's El Camino Real

 It's impressive.
 California doesn't let you forget you are traveling on El Camino Real.

 The bells are similar to the ancient bells you see at the Spanish missions.
-The poles are modeled after the "Franciscan walking stick" used by Father Junípero Serra, founder of the first nine California missions and pioneer traveler on dusty trails that eventually became major highways.
+The poles are modeled after the "Franciscan walking stick" used by Father Junípero Serra, founder of the first nine California missions and pioneer traveler on this dusty trail that eventually became major city streets and highways.

-Stretching more than 600 miles (966 kms) - from San Diego in the south to Sonora in the north - El Camino Real, also known as "The Royal Road" and "The King's Highway," is the road traversing the state through the heart of its largest cities, which also happen to be Spanish in origin.
+Stretching more than 600 miles (966 kms) - from San Diego in the south to Sonora in the north - El Camino Real (The Royal Road), also known as "The California Mission Trail," or "The King's Highway," is the road traversing the state through the heart of its largest cities, which also happen to be Spanish in origin.